-The Truth About Managing Expectations on Vacation: 4 Things You Need to Know
+The Truth About Managing Your Expectations: 4 Things You Need to Know

 Irritated, I reached for my daughter’s arm to hurry her along.
 The huge resort iguana captured her attention while I was rushing to get us to the pool.

 I felt my arm brush the coke bottle in her hand and heard the loud crash of shattering glass on the sidewalk, where several other families were also walking.

 As I looked at my daughter, I could feel my face flush with frustration.
 I saw the worry in her eyes.
 I waved an employee over and profusely apologized.

 Glass shards and sticky soda surrounded our feet.
 And then I saw the bright red blood pooling in her brand-new, white sandals.

 Worried, yet also exasperated, I took her back to our room to clean her foot.
 Not only had we made a mess, but now we were running late to meet my husband.
 We were aggravated and arguing about who was at fault.
 And to make matters worse, I couldn’t find the Band-Aids.

 Ahhhh, family vacation.

 Admittedly, I struggle managing expectations on family vacation.
 Maybe you do, too.

 When we travel with family, we know what we think it should be.
 We expect storybook experiences.
 Picture-perfect moments.
 Smooth sailing.